 Sign up for the Bookmarks electronic mail

-I had been spending days this way, chasing phrases, for the higher a part of 50 years and, corny or not, experience blessed to have carried it out.
-Looking backward, I, from time to time, omit the self-discovery and possibilities for the invention that went with beginning out.
-But I no longer long for the frequent disappointments that have been a part of gaining knowledge, of feeling that what becomes on the web page did no longer match what became in my coronary heart.
+I had been spending days this way, chasing phrases, for the higher part of 50 years and, corny or not, experience blessed to have carried it out.
+Looking back, I, from time to time, omit the self-discovery and possibilities for the invention that went with beginning out.
+But I no longer long for the frequent disappointments that have been a part of gaining knowledge, of feeling that what becomes on the web page no longer matches what became in my coronary heart.
 And I am grateful to have escaped the ravaging tension, which in the end drove me to the “actual world” of law school, that arose from believing that I needed to extract from myself every day something to justify my area on the planet.
 At this factor, 50 years along, it’s a long way more difficult to push me past mounted boundaries.
 I understand what’s going to manifest.
 My novels may be ruled via talk; my characters live inside the here and now and don’t seem to thrive thru exposition.
 Like me, they might be attorneys who find the vital problems of living in society expressed thru the regulation.
 Yet now, because it long has, it makes for correct days and rich existence.